-The DSL in each school will be provided with the necessary details of pupils' social workers and the VSH, and, for PLAC, personal advisers.
+The DSL will be provided with the necessary details of pupils' social workers and the VSH, and, for PLAC, personal advisers.

-Further details of safeguarding procedures for LAC and PLAC are outlined in each school's LAC Policy.
+Further details of safeguarding procedures for LAC and PLAC are outlined in the school's LAC Policy.

 Pupils with SEND